10 former African American contestants of ‘American Idol’ are filing a lawsuit for discrimination.

-In July, TMZ reported that 10 American Idol contestants from various seasons are filing a lawsuit after claiming they were disqualified unfairly.
-They are demanding $25 million each.
+In July, TMZ reported that 10 American Idol contestants from various seasons are filing a lawsuit after claiming they were disqualified unfairly and are demanding $25 million each.

-They claim producers illegally dug up arrest records and used the information to humiliate them on television.
+They claim produces illegally dug up arrest records and used the information to humiliate them on television.

-The 10 contestants are Corey Clark (Season 2), Jaered Andrews (Season 2), Jacob John Smalley (Season 2), Donnie Williams (Season 3), Terrell Brittenum (Season 5), Derrell Brittenum (Season 5), Thomas Daniels (Season 6), Akron Watson (Season 6), Ju'Not Joyner (Season 8), and Chris Golightly (Season 9).
+The 10 contestants are Corey Clark (season 2), Jared Andrews (Season 2), Jacob John Smalley (Season 2), Donnie Williams (season 3), Terrell Brittenum (Season 5), Derrell Brittenum (Season 5), Thomas Daniels (Season 6), Akron Watson (Season 6), Ju’Not Joyner (Season 8), and Chris Golightly (Season 9).

-Of the criminal charges which the 10 contestants were arrested for, none led to convictions.
-Their lawyer, James Freeman, believes the show used the information to make them look like violent criminals and liars.
+Of the criminal charges in which the 10 contestants were arrested for, none led to convictions.
+Their lawyer, James Freeman, believe the show used the information to make them look like violent criminals and liars.

-Freeman also stated the white contestants who had troubled pasts were treated as "models of redemption," ABC News reports.
+Freeman also stated that the white contestants who also had troubled pasts were treated as “models of redemption,” ABC News reports.

 Scott Savol (Season 4) – Arrested on misdemeanor assault charges, FOX let him continue due to a dropped charge and his honesty.
 He made it to the top five.